Practicing for Recording Sessions

 4. Solidify Tempos

-Jot down metronome settings and be a stickler for consistency of tempo in practice.
-For editing purposes, all takes of a piece should be at identical tempos.
+Jot down metronome settings in practice and be a stickler for consistency of tempo.
+To facilitate editing, it’s best if all takes of a piece are at identical tempos.

 5. Plan the Length of Takes

-If you’re dividing pieces into sections and recording those sections individually, practice starting and ending each chunk.
+If you’re going to divide longer pieces into sections and record those sections individually, practice starting and ending each chunk, ensuring consistency of tempo, sound and style.

 6. Polish Intonation